 It may sound counterintuitive, but swapping spit is a great way to fend off viruses — especially if all that kissing leads to sex.
-Research from the journal Medical Hypotheses indicates that women build up immunity against the cytomegalovirus by kissing infected partners.
-Another study performed at Wilkes University found that study participants who had sex once or twice a week had higher levels of the infection-fighting antibody immunoglobulin A. So if you want to make it through cold season unscathed, it’s time to pucker up!
+Research from the journal Medical Hypotheses in 2009 indicates that women build up immunity against the cytomegalovirus by kissing infected partners.
+Another study performed at Wilkes University in 2004 found that study participants who had sex once or twice a week had higher levels of the infection-fighting antibody immunoglobulin A. So if you want to make it through cold season unscathed, it’s time to pucker up!

 Seriously.
 It’s not just that frequent kissers may have stronger marriages (which is great for mental and emotional health), but kissing can actually help you choose the right partner.
 When you kiss someone, your body is subconsciously sharing information about your respective immune systems.
 The technical term is major histocompatibility complex (MHC).
 Biologically, it’s important for partners to bring different immune system genes to the table so that their offspring will have a better opportunity for survival.
 So if kissing your crush immediately douses the flames of love, you might be able to chalk it up to biological incompatibility.

 Kissing releases endorphins, and to quote Elle Woods from Legally Blond, “Endorphins make you happy.”

 How often do you feel frazzled and exhausted at the end of the day?
 Blame it on your body’s natural response to stress: Dr. Stills points out that “kissing lowers cortisol levels.
 Cortisol is our stress hormone and it has a negative effect on our immune system, endocrine system and brain health, specifically the hippocampus.”

 Speaking of fun, kissing is a blast!
 According to Gina Cloud, women’s health advocate and creator of GinaCology, “There are more than 30 kinds of kisses in the Kama Sutra.
 Kissing is such an important way of expressing ourselves, and the many different ways we can do it bring it into the realm of creative.
 With so many ways to kiss and express ourselves through it, fun becomes part of the experience, and fun is a great tool for happiness!”